robertblackwell/ubuntu-setup/README.md

 # ubuntu
-Tools for configuring a Ubuntu server

-# Setting up and Ubuntu 14.04.2 (VPS) server #
+Tools for configuring a Ubuntu 14.04.2 (VPS) server #

 This note is intended to assist in setting up a Unbuntu Virtual Private Server.